 - Reduce the amount of water that drains off a field, protecting waterways and downstream ecosystems from erosion.
 Because each root of the cover crop creates pores in the soil, cover crops help allow water to filter deep into the ground.
 As a result, a cover crop can help conserve water and prevent soil erosion.

 Cover crops are an important part of sustainable agriculture because they add fertility to the soil without chemical fertilizers via biological nitrogen fixation.
-They are also a natural way to reduce soil compaction, manage soil moisture, reduce overall energy use, and provide additional forage for livestock.
+They are also offer a natural way to reduce soil compaction, manage soil moisture, reduce overall energy use, and provide additional forage for livestock.

 Small farmers choose to grow specific cover crops based on their needs and goals and the overall requirements of the land they are working.
 Cover crops grown in summer are often used to fill in space during crop rotations, help amend soil, or suppress weeds.
 Winter cover crops help hold soil in place over the winter and provide ground cover.
 They can also fix nitrogen levels in the soil.

-Once the crop is fully grown or the farmer wants to plant in an area the has a cover crop, the conventional technique is to mow down the cover crop and allow it to dry.
+Once a cover crop is fully grown, or the farmer wants to plant in an area the has a cover crop, the conventional technique is to mow down the cover crop and allow it to dry.
 After it's dry, the remaining organic matter is usually tilled into the soil.
 However, many progressive farmers in drought-prone areas favor a no-till method, in which the residue from the cover crop is left on the soil as a mulch layer.

 Here are some examples of plants that have proven to be effective cover crops: